What's The Rush? Move NCAA Football To Spring

 The harshness of my testing plan is predicated on keeping students and staff safe on campus.
 Hopefully, the fear of blowing up an entire season will compel teams to stay as safe as possible.
 In order to do that, they will essentially have to be quarantined for the entire 2nd semester of school.

 Campus housing entirely dedicated to athletics would make the most sense.
 Classes will have to be entirely online.
 Coaches will have to move out of their homes into accommodations either on campus or in a nearby hotel.
-Their families will not be allowed to visit or move in until the season is over.
+Their families will not be allowed to visit until the season is over.
 This will be a monumental task.
-People have trouble wearing masks when walking around my neighborhood.
+People have trouble wearing masks when walking around my neighborhood, I can't imagine a college campus.
 These precautions will go far above that.
 Coaching staffs love to tout mental toughness.
-Their teams will need to successfully make it through a season.
+Their teams will need some to successfully make it through a season.

 If colleges have created a safe environment for the people willing to participate and have proven to be able to effectively support and test them, then the next step is figuring out the logistics of the season.
 First off, when do teams even start playing?